 When a competitive selection process has been held for an advertised position, an eligibility list may be established detailing all ‘appointable’ candidates.
 It may be used should a subsequent or additional appointment need to be made or to fill a vacant position which has similar duties at the same level of appointment; normally within six (6) months from the date of the Selection Committee decision.

 The Chair or Hiring Manager is responsible for providing feedback to unsuccessful candidates after interview, especially if they are an internal applicant.

-Should the Selection Committee determine that there are no suitable applicants to progress to interview or candidates for appointment, the Hiring Manager may consider, in discussion with a member of Recruitment Services:
+Should the Selection Committee determine that there are no suitable applicants to progress to interview or candidates for appointment, the Hiring Manager may consider, in discussion with a member of the HR Business Partnering team: